 Fastest Known Time: From Stinson, To Tam Summit, To Diablo Summit

-In Running, Longform, Race
+In Running, Race, Longform

 When writing, the most soul-sucking dilemma I encounter is how to start.
 There’s always a zillion ways to start a story.
 But until now, I’ve always forced myself to pick one.
 Not today.
 This happened so quickly and so suddenly that I’m not even sure where to begin.